What are Nutrients?

 - Magnesium: Magnesium is another important nutrient that is commonly overlooked.
 It helps regulate muscle and nerve function, blood sugar levels, and blood pressure and also assists with making protein, bone, and DNA.
 You can find magnesium in spinach, black beans, peas, and almonds.
 About 50 percent of Americans are deficient in magnesium.

 If the idea of making small changes still leaves you feeling confused and overwhelmed, or you’d just prefer to take the guesswork out of preparing healthy foods, there are plenty of online resources and cookbooks that can help.
-Online fitness communities like Body FX offer personalized health and wellness coaching and detailed nutritional advice, plus tons of great recipes and meal ideas.
-You can also use a meal delivery service, which will deliver all the ingredients you need for healthy recipes right at your doorstep, and you’ll receive a nutritional breakdown of both macronutrients and micronutrients with each meal.
+Body FX offers personalized health and wellness coaching and detailed nutritional advice, plus tons of great recipes and meal ideas.
+Try one of our challenges and receive a daily meal plan with weekly grocery lists right to your email inbox.

-From the ubiquitous Flintstones vitamins of the 1980s and 90s to the gummy vitamins of the 2000s, many of us have been conditioned to take a multivitamin daily since childhood.
-While multivitamins can be a convenient way to supplement your diet with micronutrients that may otherwise be lacking, they should not be relied upon as the sole source of vitamins and minerals in your diet.
+From the ubiquitous Flintstones vitamins of the 1980s and 90s to the gummy vitamins of the 2000s, many of us have been conditioned to take a multivitamin daily since childhood. while multivitamins can be a convenient way to supplement your diet with micronutrients that may otherwise be lacking, they should not be relied upon as the sole source of vitamins and minerals in your diet.
+Eating a poor diet filled with processed food and junk food and taking a multivitamin each day certainly wouldn’t ensure good health benefits, for example.
 Our bodies are designed to absorb vitamins and minerals through the process of digestion, and eating our micronutrients remains the best way to get the nutrition we need.
-Eating a poor diet filled with processed food and junk food and taking a multivitamin each day won’t ensure good health benefits, and because our bodies do not absorb vitamins and minerals as efficiently from multivitamins, you still may not receive the level of nutrition that you need.
 However, multivitamins can be beneficial for older adults, those with dietary restrictions, such as vegans and vegetarians, and pregnant and breastfeeding women, who may require additional vitamins and minerals in their diets.
 If you are limiting your caloric intake while aiming for weight loss, you may also benefit from taking a multivitamin.